 If English is not the applicant's first language, they will need to demonstrate a good level of proficiency in both written and spoken English by undertaking an English Language qualification accepted by Newcastle University for Graduate studies.
 A minimum score of International English Language Testing System (IELTS) band 7 for speaking and listening, band 8 for academic reading, and band 7 for academic writing is required.

 We are able to offer training places to a small number of self-funding applicants with overseas fees status (ie not home/EU).
 Such applicants must meet the same entry criteria as those applying for NHS places and will follow the same programme of study as trainees with NHS places.
 We anticipate that the fees will be around £29,400 per annum (to be confirmed).
-International candidates will be expected to attend an interview in person in April/May 2018, although we will offer interested candidates the opportunity to meet by Skype in January 2018 to provide more information about the Newcastle programme and answer any questions the applicants may have.
+International candidates will be expected to attend an interview in person in April/May 2020.

 Selection procedures conform to Newcastle University's Equal Opportunities Policy.

-The programme operates a "double tick" system in line with the Equality Act (2010) and we welcome applications from candidates experiencing a disability.
-We will interview all who choose to self declare a disability to the programme and who meet our minimum academic criteria for interview (please see the selection procedure section below for more details).
+Northumberland, Tyne & Wear NHS Trust (NTW) operates the "disability confident" system in line with the Equality Act (2010) and we welcome applications from candidates experiencing a disability.
+We will interview all who declare a disability on their application and who meet our minimum academic criteria for interview (please see the selection procedure section below for more details).

 The programme will make all reasonable adjustments to meet the needs of candidates and trainees with disabilities, and there is a disability lead on the programme team who works to support the individual trainee and to ensure that all reasonable adjustments are made throughout training.
 A helpful guide for prospective applicants with disabilities is published by the HCPC.